okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sampleappsections/index.md

     > **Note:** Which authenticators appear during sign-in depends on how your [application sign-on policy](https://help.okta.com/en/prod/okta_help_CSH.htm#ext-about-asop) is configured.
 5. Click **Logout** in the upper-right corner of the page to sign out of the app.

+The sections above are added

 -----
 okta-idx-swift

 ## Initial set up

-Before we begin, you need to create an Okta Native OpenID Connect app to represent the Okta-IDX-Swift iOS sample app and then install the sample app.
+Before we begin, you need to create an Okta Native OpenID Connect app to represent the Okta IDX Swift sample app and then install the sample app.

 > **Note:** These steps assume that you are using XCode and the provided XCode workspace in the sample app.